Alan1268/3340-04_FinalProject/README.md

 Agile Planning:

-Sprint 1:
-Setting up repository and descriptions for the Desktop application.

-User Story:

-Sprint 2:
-Setting up repository and descriptions for the Web application.

-User Story:

-Sprint 3: Implementing and developing the core features
+Sprint 1: Build a layout of the project and Implement the core features.

-User Story 1: As a worker, I want to be able to see all the assignments, so I can know what assignments need to be done.

-User Story 2: As a manager, I want to be able to create assignments and give them names aswell as descriptions, so that it can be organized.

-Sprint 4: Implementing the user-role based features.
+Create assignments and allow users to view them.
+Managers will be able to edit and change assignments, while workers will be able to change the statuses of the assignments but not the assignments themselves.

-User Story 1: As a worker, I want to be able update the status of an assignment, so that completed tasks can be marked when completed.
+User Story 1:  As a worker, I want to view, and be able to update the status of an assignment, so that completed tasks can be marked when completed.

-User Story 2: As a manager, I want to be able to assign due dates, list the workers involved, and edit the assignments I created, so the workers know who is responsible for the assignment as well as when it is due.
+User Story 2: As a manager, I want to be able to create assignments, assign due dates to those assignemtns, list the workers involved, and edit the assignments I created, so the workers know who is responsible for the assignment as well as when it is due.

-Sprint 5: Final Testing/polishing

-User Story: As a general user, I want to be able to use the product without encountering issues, so I can track assignments efficiently